-The Governance and Nominating Committee has been tasked with oversight of the Company's Environmental, Social, and Governance ("ESG") matters.
+The Governance and Nominating Committee has oversight of the Company's Environmental, Social, and Governance (ESG) matters.
 Management reports regularly to the Governance and Nominating Committee on these matters.
-We also actively engage our investors on these matters.

-The Company continues to execute on its commitment to safety, superior customer service, community involvement and our environmental stewardship and corporate sustainability.
-As technology continues to advance and customer preferences evolve, ESG initiatives are informing our operational decision-making and business strategies.
-These initiatives include ongoing investments in pipeline renewals, which further reduce emissions and improve safety and reliability.
-Further, as a testament to our commitment to environmental stewardship, the Company recently joined ONE Future.
+The Company continues to execute on its commitment to safety, superior customer service, community involvement, environmental stewardship and corporate sustainability.
+The Company routinely monitors technological advances and customer preferences which inform our operational decision-making and business strategies around our ESG initiatives.
+The Company is reducing emissions and improving safety and reliability through ongoing investments in the renewal of pipeline and other gas delivery equipment as well as enhanced leak detection technology.
+The Company made a substantial investment in fiscal 2022 and 2023, in partnership, with the Western Virginia Water Authority, in a renewable natural gas facility that will reduce air emissions in the Roanoke area.
+Further, as a testament to our commitment to environmental stewardship, the Company continues to actively engage with ONE Future.
 ONE Future is a coalition of natural gas companies working together to voluntarily reduce methane emissions across the natural gas value chain to 1% or less by 2025.
 Please see our website in the section titled "ESG" for more information.